-In 2015, following his success on MasterChef: The Professionals, Scott moved on to cook in pop-up restaurants and took spots as a guest chef.
+In 2015, following his success on MasterChef: The Professionals, Jamie moved on to cook in pop-up restaurants and took spots as a guest chef.

 “I think it’s the local produce and about supporting your local supplier.
 From fishing boats to the local butcher shop; I’ve got friends in all of them.
 That’s from the industry, cooking over the past 11 or 12 years,” he says.

-“We use quite a lot of local fish.
-We have a lot of line caught mackerel and use crabs caught at Angus, just outside Arbroath.
+“We use quite a lot of local fish, including a lot of line caught mackerel and use crabs caught at Angus, just outside Arbroath.
 We have amazing lamb from just north of Arbroath as well.
-There’s a drinks brand, Aribike Vodka, from just outside Arbroath,” explains the highly regarded chef.
+There’s a drinks brand, Arbikie Vodka (£), from just outside Arbroath,” explains the highly regarded chef.

 “One of my favourite dishes to do right now is based on a tattie field.
 All my family grew up in Arbroath.
 One of my first jobs was digging up the tatties in winter.
-So I’ve got a dish called the tattie field, based on potatoes all grown just outside of Arbroath on the farms,” says Scott as we chat in 2015.
-It features a potato soup, bacon, Maris Piper potatoes plus black pudding ‘soil’ and crème fraiche.
+So I’ve got a dish called the tattie field, based on potatoes all grown just outside of Arbroath on the farms,” says Jamie.
+It features a potato soup, bacon, Maris Piper potatoes plus black pudding ‘soil’ and creme fraiche.

 “My mother was the first female sous chef in the United Kingdom and my first cooking was probably my Gran Lou’s baking.
 I used to sit in the kitchen and watch her.
 My mam and dad were in charge of a golf club in Hamilton, just outside of Glasgow, and they used her home baking.
 My Gran used to make hundreds and hundreds of cakes.
 I used to watch her in awe as she made amazing brandy baskets, millionaire shortbread or scones.
 She used to make hundreds every day,” he recalls.